How to Open a Bank Account in Malta (2026 Expat Guide)

 If you are settling in for the long haul: run a two-account setup.
 Keep Revolut (and/or Wise) for daily spending and international transfers, and open one real Maltese account for local roots: a mortgage, salary, the remittance-basis paperwork, and the odd local-IBAN request.
 For that local account I would try Moneybase first (fast, Maltese IBAN, no branch), MeDirect or APS second if you want a fuller bank, and BOV only when a specific need forces your hand.

 If a mortgage or property purchase is the goal: open the traditional account early, get your salary flowing into it, and treat the months of history you build as part of the mortgage application.
 Lenders reward that track record.
-Read the real estate guide alongside this.
+Read the buying property guide alongside this, and budget for the purchase costs separately from the deposit.

 If your tax setup is the reason you are here: open a dedicated Maltese account purely for remitted funds and keep it clean, with nothing else flowing through it.
 Your accountant will thank you, and so will your future self at tax time.
 The personal tax guide explains why that separation matters under the remittance basis.